Top 20 pottery songs (part 2)

 16. Echo & The Bunnymen - Clay

-There is a bit more rhythm and swing in this song.
+This song has a bit more rhythm and swing.

 “Are you the heavy half